oracle-cne/ocne/doc/experimental/oam-to-kubernetes.md

 # OAM to Kubernetes Mappings

 ### Version: v0.0.2-draft
-This document explains how to generate Kuberenetes YAML files from OAM-related resources that are running in a Kubernetes cluster.
+This document explains how to generate Kuberenetes YAML files from OAM-related objects that are running in a Kubernetes cluster.

-## Download Verrazzano 1.6.11 CLI
+## Installing Verrazzano 1.6.11 CLI on a Linux AMD64 machine
 Verrazzano provides a CLI command that you can use to facilitate the migration of an OAM application to be managed as a collection of Kubernetes objects.
-If you don't have the 1.6.11 CLI (or later), you need to download it to export the OAM resources to Kubernetes manfests.
+If you don't have the 1.6.11 CLI (or later), you need to download it, then use it to export the Kubernetes objects that were generated for an OAM applications to Kubernetes YAML manifests.

-Download the CLI for Linux-AMD as follows:
+These instructions demonstrate installing the CLI on a Linux AMD64 machine:
 ```
 curl -LO https://github.com/verrazzano/verrazzano/releases/download/v1.6.11/verrazzano-1.6.11-linux-amd64.tar.gz
 tar xvf verrazzano-1.6.11-linux-amd64.tar.gz